GV (nerve agent)

 GV (IUPAC name: 2-(Dimethylamino)ethyl N,N-dimethylphosphoramidofluoridate), also known as EA-5365 and GP (USACC cryptonym), is an organophosphate nerve agent.
 GV is a part of a series of nerve agents with properties similar to the "G-series" and "V-series".

 Physical structure

 GV is an organophosphate derived from fluorotabun.
 It does not have a plane of symmetry and is therefore chiral.
 It has a melting point of -110 degrees Celsius, the lowest among all 5 GV agents.

+Chemistry

 Manufacture

 GV is synthesized by various routes.
 It is synthesized on an industrial scale in a similar manner to tabun and sarin.

 A solution of dimethylamine, hydrofluoric acid and deanol in a molar ratio of 4:1:1 is added dropwise to a phosphoryl chloride solution under agitation.
 The product is filtered from the cake and then distilled under reduced pressure.